iqbalyarkhan/old-website/content/2020-07-06--Unbounded-Knapsack.md

 int rodMaxProfit(vector<int> lengthArr, vector<int> prices, int N){}
 ```

 (2) Let's create our 2D matrix and see how we initialize it.
 We'll have `i` represent the length of possible cuts array + 1 and `j` represent the length of the rod + 1.
-In our example, we're given allowed cuts from 1 till 8 so the size of `i` is 8 and the length of rod is 8 as well so we have a square matrix: (The Fs mean that we still need to fill these spots):
+In our example, we're given allowed cuts from 1 till 8 so the size of `i` is 8 and the length of rod is 8 as well so we have the following matrix: (The Fs mean that we still need to fill these spots):

  |  | **0** | **1** | **2** | **3** | **4** | **5** | **6** | **7** | **8** |
  | -- | -- | -- | -- | -- | -- | -- | -- | -- |